Distribution estimation and change-point estimation for time series via DNN-based GANs: Introduction

-Our first main result { contributes} to the theory of the GAN method for estimating the distribution of stationary time-dependent time series.
-We establish the convergence rate of the proposed estimator measured by integral probability metric under the H\"older evaluation function class.
-Our Theorem \ref{result} below provides a theoretical guarantee for the application of GANs in time series under certain conditions.
+Our first main result contributes to the theory of the GAN method for estimating the joint distribution of stationary time-dependent time series.
+We establish the convergence rate of the proposed estimator measured by integral probability metric under the H\"older evaluation function class. { We consider the joint distribution of a "block" or a "group" of samples and develop approximation error bounds for the DNN-based GANs.
+This result is very important.
+In practice, a wide range of time series procedures are constructed based on "block"s or "group"s of time series observations.
+For example, blockwise bootstrap methods use blocks of time series observations to capture the dependence structure in the original data.
+Our result has great potential in statistical applications in time series analysis.} Our Theorem \ref{thm:main} below provides a theoretical justification for the application of GANs in time series under appropriate regularity conditions.

-We also notice that the time series sometimes may not admit the stationary distribution.
-There might have been abrupt variations in time series data.
-The detection of change-points gains popularity in modeling and prediction of time series, for example, in finance, biology, engineering, etc. Most of the traditional change-point detection methods conduct the hypothesis test for the density function to monitor the change-point [\citet{harchaoui2009regularized}].
-However, these methods may have low detection efficiency when encountering high-dimensional time series data.
-Some change-point detection methods for high-dimensional time series indirectly use the model selection or testing to build the parametric detection model [\citet{cho2015multiple}, \citet{chen2015graph}].
-The algorithms of parametric models are hard to extend to the massive data case due to the computational cost and some strong assumptions [\citet{chen2015graph}]. { Motivated by the property that} GANs can directly learn the distribution of high-dimensional complex time series data, we propose a simple algorithm without any constraint to detect the change-point directly by tracking the variations in the distribution of the time series based on GANs.
+{ An important issue in statistical applications is the potential structural change in the underlying stationary distribution in a time series.
+For example, } there might have been abrupt variations in time series data. { For this reason,} the estimation of change-points gains popularity in modeling and prediction of time series, for example, in finance, biology, engineering, etc. Most of the traditional change-point estimation methods conduct the hypothesis test for the density function to monitor the change point [\citet{harchaoui2009regularized}].
+However, these methods may have low estimation efficiency when encountering high-dimensional time series data.
+Some change-point estimation methods for high-dimensional { multivariate} time series indirectly use the model selection or testing { based on} the parametric models [\citet{cho2015multiple}, \citet{chen2015graph}].
+The algorithms of parametric models are hard to extend to the massive data case due to the computational cost and { in particular,} some strong assumptions [\citet{chen2015graph}].
+Motivated by our first main result which confirms that GANs can directly learn the distribution of high-dimensional complex time series data, we propose a simple algorithm without any { parametric} constraint to estimate the change point directly by tracking the variations in the distribution of the time series based on GAN.